n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 ## Editor UI settings

 The [Editor UI](http://docs.n8n.io/reference/glossary.html#editor-ui) represents the web interface used to create [workflows](http://docs.n8n.io/getting-started/key-components/workflow.html).
 Think of it as a canvas where the artist in you will create automations.
-From the Editor UI, you can access all your workflows and credentials, as well as the n8n documentation and forum.
+From the Editor UI you can access all your workflows and credentials, as well as the n8n documentation and forum.

 ### Left-side panel